lukFisz/spring-examples/spring-security-basic/README.md

 ##  Http BASIC authentication example using Spring Security
-This is simple MVC application shows how basic auth can be configured in Spring.
+This is simple MVC application with basic auth configuration.